 Google Fi is a wireless service that Google set up to offer mobile service directly to users.

 Phones from Google designed for Fi have your favorite features, from smart cameras to powerful batteries.
-All of them are built with Google Fi’s unique technology to keep you on the best signal.

 You can also bring your existing phone to Google Fi, Check the compatibility of a phone you already have.